Aikido Security vs. Checkmarx: Comparison & Expert Reviews For 2026

 | Pricing | From $350/month | Pricing upon request |

-When you look at Aikido’s pricing, the main story is predictability.
-Paid plans are on a monthly tiered structure with limits on repos, cloud accounts, domains, and images, plus a generous free tier for smaller teams, and enterprise options that move to flat, unlimited-style pricing.
-The hidden costs to watch are overages if you underestimate how fast your repo and cloud footprint will grow, potential uplift for month-to-month contracts versus annual, and add-ons like higher AI auto-fix quotas or advanced support.
+When you look at Aikido’s pricing, the main story is predictable flat fees with no hidden charges.
+Paid plans are on a monthly tiered structure with fair-usage limits on repos, cloud accounts, domains, and images, plus a generous free tier for smaller teams and enterprise options that move to flat, unlimited-style pricing.
+That structure also makes it relatively easy to forecast costs as your organization scales, since pricing is tied to clearly defined usage limits rather than custom quotes.
+The things to watch are moving up a tier as your repo and cloud footprint grows, the uplift for month-to-month contracts versus annual, and buying additional AI SAST credits if you lean on that engine heavily.

 Checkmarx takes a very different approach with primarily quote-based pricing linked to factors like the number of contributing developers, codebase size, and required modules across SAST, SCA, DAST, and API security.
 That model is flexible for large enterprises but can introduce hidden costs as your developer count, lines of code, or compliance demands increase, and you may also see extra charges for premium support or professional services.
 For you as a buyer, that means the total cost of ownership hinges less on list price and more on long-term scale—if your headcount and portfolio are growing quickly, you will want multi-year projections from sales and clear guardrails on how pricing escalates as you expand.